Why You Should Ditch I-15 on Your Way to Zion

 Under The Rim District

-The Mount Carmel Scenic Byway goes all the way to the southern border of Utah, so if your goal is Zion National Park, take the Zion Scenic Byway at the junction and you’ll arrive at the east entrance of the park 15-minutes later.
+The Mount Carmel Scenic Byway goes all the way to the southern border of Utah, so if your goal is Zion National Park, take the Zion National Scenic Byway at the junction and you’ll arrive at the east entrance of the park 15-minutes later.
 But why end your epic journey there?
 Once you’ve experienced the magic of Zion, reroute yourself back to Utah’s Heritage Highway and follow the Mount Carmel Scenic Byway to Coral Pink Sand Dunes State Park where sand-sleds and dune-boards are available to rent from a kiosk at the entrance.

 Once you’ve made it all the way to Coral Pink Sand Dunes State Park, you’re just a hop, skip and a jump away from Kanab.
 In addition to being near amazing destinations — Antelope Canyon, The Wave, Grand Staircase-Escalante National Monument, Lake Powell — you’ll be delighted to discover the town of Kanab is as charming as you would hope.
 It’s rich with relics from a bygone era and has an impressive array of modern eateries and boutique inns.
 Make time to take a detour on Johnson Canyon Road as you leave Kanab.
 Ready your camera for excellent vantages of the colorful cliffs for which the Grand Staircase region is known along this 18-mile out-and-back paved road.